-The rider should work in harmony with the horse, showing respect and consideration for the horse and other riders.
+The rider should work in harmony with the horse, showing respect and consideration.
 Candidates should ride the horses forward into a receiving hand, to allow the horse to work correctly.
 Apply correct influences and smooth application of the aids with a clear understanding of the reasons for them.
 They should ride the horses forward in good form through transitions, turns on/about the forehand, leg- yielding, and if appropriate, show lengthening and shortening of strides at all gaits.
 There should be sufficient preparation for each movement to allow the horse to perform smoothly.
-The school figures chosen will be suitable for the horse they are riding, allowing that horse to maintain its balance and way of going.
+The school figures chosen will be suitable for the horse they are riding, allowing that horse to maintain their balance and way of going.